FunKey-Project/fkgpiod/README.md

 ```
 DUMP                                                Dump the button mapping
-KEYDOWN <keycode>                                   Send a key down event with the given keycode
+KEYDOWN <key_code>                                  Send a key down event with the given keycode
-KEYPRESS <keycode>                                  Send key press event with the given keycode
+KEYPRESS <key_code>                                 Send key press event with the given keycode
-KEYUP <keycode>                                     Send a key up event with the given keycode
+KEYUP <key_code>                                    Send a key up event with the given keycode
 LOAD <configuration_file>                           Load a configuration file
-MAP <button_combination> TO KEY <keycode>           Map a button combination to a keycode
+MAP <button_combination> TO KEY <key_code>          Map a button combination to a keycode
 MAP <button_combination> TO COMMAND <shell_command> Map a button combination to a Shell command
 RESET                                               Reset the button mapping
 SLEEP <delays_ms>                                   Sleep for the given delay in ms
-TYPE <string>                                       Type in a string
+TYPE <character_string>                             Type in a character string
 UNMAP <button_combination>                          Unmap a button combination
 ```